30 Picturesque Places to Visit in Nepal

 Places to Visit in Nepal

-Culturally, Illam is rich in culture and ethnic diversity.
-The district is inhabited by various ethnic groups, like Rai, Limbu, and Lepcha, with their unique cultures and traditions.
-Visitors can immerse themselves in locals by participating in festivals, trying traditional cuisine, and learning about their daily lifestyle.
-Ilam is en route to the World's 3rd highest mountain Kanchenjunga.
-The wilderness Kanchenjunga Circuit Trek can last 17 days to 22 Days according to requirements.
+Culturally, Illinois is rich in culture and ethnic diversity.
+Numerous ethnic groups with distinctive cultures and traditions, including the Rai, Limbu, and Lepcha, live in the district.
+Visitors can immerse themselves in the local culture by participating in festivals, trying traditional cuisine, and learning about their daily lifestyle.
+Ilam is on route to the world's third-highest mountain, Kanchenjunga.
+The wilderness Kanchenjunga Circuit Trek can last 17 to 22 days, according to requirements.

 Kushma holds the longest suspension bridge in Nepal, measuring 567 meters.
 Additionally, it has gained fame for housing the world’s second-highest bungee jumping facilities, attracting thrill-seekers from all around.
 Other adventurous activities include rafting in the Kaligandaki River to add to the excitement.
 Beyond thrilling adventure, the village offers an opportunity to immerse oneself in the local lifestyle and engage in volunteer initiatives.

-8. Bardia National Park – Home of Bengal Tiger.
+8. Bardia National Park, home of the Bengal Tiger.

 Bardia National Park